IG Farben Building: Renaming controversy

 Even in 1995 the association of the building with Nazism had been hard to shake off, despite its outstanding 1920s architecture.
 Der Spiegel wrote about the "Smell of Guilt" after its public opening in 1995, but also that the building itself did not deserve the bad reputation.
 Only with the departure of the Americans, the subsequent renovations, and the use of the building by the university has the building's association with Nazi Germany in the popular consciousness receded.

 The university's tenancy of the building sparked a debate regarding the name of the building.
 Former University President Werner Meissner had started the controversy by proposing to name it the "Poelzig-Ensemble" (Poelzig-Complex).
 Members of the university insisted on confronting the building's history by retaining its original name, the "IG Farben Building".

 Meissner's successor, Rudolf Steinberg, upheld the decision to retain the name, but he did not enforce a uniform nomenclature within the university's administration.
 The university's senate finally settled the discussions in July 2014 by keeping the official name "I.G.-Farbenhaus" (IG Farben Building).

 By 2004 the university set up a permanent exhibition inside the building, and a memorial plaque, for the slave labourers of IG Farben and those who had been murdered with Zyklon B gas, was installed on the front of the building.
 After 10 years of debate the Senate of the University agreed in 2014 to name a place on the new campus's southern end after the former slave labourer Norbert Wollheim.

 Future

 Behind the IG Farben Building, the state of Hessen intends to build "Europe's most modern campus" to accommodate the remaining departments of the University's old Bockenheim campus, law, business, social sciences, child development, and the arts.
 As of 2018, there are several new buildings finished.
-Construction of the students' union building and of the faculty building for linguistics, cultures, and arts has begun.
+Construction of the student union building and of the faculty building for linguistics, cultures, and arts has begun.
 The last step to complete the new university campus will be the relocation of the main library within the 2020s.